nikitaeverywhere/react-xmasonry/README.md

 This stages take around 3-4 frames to appear on the screen (~90ms).

-Each time when elements changes in masonry layout (images load and animation end), the XMasonry update method is triggered.
-It goes through rendered elements this time and looks for any size changes there.
+Each time when elements change in masonry layout (images load or animation end, depending on initial configuration), the XMasonry `update` method is triggered.
+It goes through rendered elements this time, and looks for any size changes there.
 Thanks to React, all the DOM updates are optimized here and this function is very light to call.
 You can trigger XMasonry `update` on your own, whenever you need to update the layout.

 Once the window size gets changed (default behavior), the "force update" technique is applied, which do the IR and AR phases again.